 Simon’s Town | +27 (0)21 786 2329

 Thanks so much for reading.
-If you have any questions send them my way.
+If you have any questions , feel free to ask them in the comment section.

 The number of penguins at Boulders Beach really is amazing to see.
 We had never been able to guess that there would be so many when we visited a few years back 🙂